aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/knowledge-base/using-aspose-tasks-for-net-in-other-programming-languages/asp-classic-with-vb-script/creating-and-saving-a-project-with-default-properties-asp-classic/_index.md

 ---
-title: Creating and Saving a Project with Default Properties (ASP Classic)
+title: Create a Project with Default Properties
 description: "Learn how to create, edit or save Microsoft Project (MPP/XML) files in classic ASP applications using Aspose.Tasks for .NET."
 type: docs
 weight: 10